bhardwajNihal/docker-intro/README.md

 ---------------------------------------
 # Volume

-- clearly saw earlies with the mongo container
+- clearly saw earlier with the mongo container
 - when we kill the container and run it again
 - see that the data is gone from the atlas
 - to persist the data across kill and re-runs